devpasta/papers/CONTRIBUTING.md

 opening a PR here.
 For example, you could contact the PEP author(s), propose your idea in a discussion venue appropriate to the PEP (such as [Typing Discourse](https://discuss.python.org/c/typing/) for static typing, or [Packaging Discourse](https://discuss.python.org/c/packaging/) for packaging), or [open an issue](https://github.com/python/peps/issues).

 ## Opening a pull request

-The PEPs repository defines a set of pull request templates, which should be used when opening a PR.
+The DX Tech Papers\' repository defines a set of pull request templates, which should be used when opening a PR.

 If you use Git from the command line, you may be accustomed to creating